 - email address.

 An association’s rules may specify other information to be included in the register such as categories of membership or the date the member joined the association.
-Where any change in the association’s membership occurs the records must be updated within 28 days of the change.
+Where any change in the association’s membership occurs the register must be updated within 28 days of the change.

-The Act gives members the right to inspect the register and make a copy of any part of its contents.
-A member does not have a right to remove the register from the association’s possession.
+The Act gives members the right to inspect the register of members and make a copy of any part of its contents.
+A member does not have the right to remove the register from the association’s possession.
 Alternatively a member may make a written request for the association to provide them with a copy of register.

 It is easy to comply with the requirements of the Act, while at the same time minimising the concerns that people may have over their name and address being made available to other members, such as:

 - ensuring the register contains only each member’s name, address and any information required to be included under the rules.
-Any other information the association wants or needs to keep other information on its members (telephone numbers, spouse’s details, etc.), then develop a separate record that contains these details.
-This should be kept secure and confidential as it could be subject to privacy considerations (see Privacy and confidentiality of records).
-The simple register of names and nominated contact information is the only register that is required to be accessed under the Act.
+Any other information the association wants or needs to keep about its members (telephone numbers, spouse’s details, etc) should be kept separately.
+This information should be kept secure and confidential as it could be subject to privacy considerations (see Privacy and confidentiality of records).

 - safe guarding the privacy of under-age members by creating a ‘non-member’ category for them such as ‘players’ for juniors in a sporting club.
-By making them ‘something other than members’ means their addresses are not available to other members through the association.
-Juniors as non-members are not able to join a committee and there is also doubt over whether it is legally appropriate for under-age persons to serve in that capacity.
-Creating a ‘non-member’ category would involve an amendment to the association‘s rules.
+By making them ‘something other than members’ means their details are not available to other members through the association; however an association should confirm whether these ‘non-members’ will be covered by insurance cover before implementing any changes.
+Creating a ‘non-member’ category may involve an amendment to the association‘s rules.
 This topic is dealt with in Altering the Rules.